Yaka people: Kabamba resistance against Europeans

-The root cause of the Bayaka’s denigration
+Bayaka’s denigration

-If the Bayaka have a history so glorious, where is the disparagement they are subjected to?
 The denigration of the Bayaka was originally the work of the colonial agents.
 The latter, after having abandoned the Kwango, were to create the division to better establish their authority in neighbouring Bas-Congo and Kwilu.
 Afterwards, they began spreading propaganda about the Bayaka, claiming them to be "warriors and savages", as they did not accept western civilization.
 This became the means of dividing and reigning.
 This is how, from the machinations of colonialists, stereotypes stick to the identity of Yaka, especially in Kinshasa, the capital, where all the tribes of the Congo eventually meet.
 Nevertheless, as can be seen in the writings of sociologists And Belgian ethnologists, the colonial administration recognized the organization and dynamism of the Bayaka.
 As all slanderous statements are made away from Kwango, or whispering, the Bayaka have imperturbably pursued their traditional activities in all areas: art, craftsmanship, construction, hunting, fishing and agriculture.

 The Bayaka fell victim to their exceptional resistance to colonial oppression and exploitation.
 Those of the Kwango, have among other things, resisted fiercely efforts of "pacification" of the Force Publique and Leopold II's administration.